taitulism/Bootstruct/README.md

 no_verb
 -------
+**Chain**: Target.
 **Synonyms**: `no-verb`, `noVerb`.

-Another reserved entry name in the target-controller's chain.
-It will get called on a request type that the target-controller doesn't support.
+The `no_verb` method will get called on a request type that the target-controller doesn't have.
+A GET request to a controller without a `get.js` file.

 ```
 ├── www